Yadandla/shopping-site/README.md

 - **Wishlist & Cart**: Add/remove items
 - **Responsive Design**: Mobile-friendly interface

+## 🎨 Design Assets
+- All banners and some other images are created using [Canva](https://www.canva.com/).

 ## Tech Stack 🛠️

 | Category         | Technologies Used      |